 Keeping your loved one at home

-- Adult day services.
-Also known as elder care programs, adult day services provide socialization and activities for adults in need of assistance.
+- Adult day centers.
+Adult day centers provide socialization and activities for adults in need of assistance.
 Some programs are specifically designed for people who have Alzheimer's disease.
-These programs are generally available during daytime hours, usually weekdays only.
 Staff members lead various activities, such as music programs and support groups.
-Most programs provide a lunchtime meal, and some offer transportation as well.
+Some programs provide transportation and meals.

 - Home health services.
-The most common assistance involves personal care such as eating, bathing, dressing, grooming and toileting.
-Some agencies also provide help with meal preparation and household chores.
-Most provide nursing care that may include help with medications, wound care and medical equipment.
+Home health services help with personal care, such as eating, bathing, dressing, grooming and toileting.
+Some agencies provide help with meal preparation and household chores.
+Basic nursing care — such as help with medications, wound care and medical equipment — is typically available.
 Some agencies provide additional services, such as physical therapy.

 Considering residential care options

 As Alzheimer's progresses, your loved one will need more help.
-At some point, you may want to consider alternative housing options in your community.
+At some point, you might want to consider alternative housing options in your community.
 For example:

 - Nursing home.
-If your loved one needs medical care, a nursing home may be the best option.
-These facilities provide room and board with 24-hour nursing care.
+If your loved one needs skilled medical care, a nursing home might be the best option.
+Nursing homes provide room and board and round-the-clock supervision and medical care.
 Some nursing homes have special units for people who have Alzheimer's — designed so that the environment, activities, philosophy of care and staff training revolve around the special needs of people who have Alzheimer's.